Malott Family R.O.A.R. Corps

 Overview

 Want to be a wildlife conservation champion?
 Are you passionate about protecting the planet?
 Lincoln Park Zoo invites you to join the Malott Family R.O.A.R.
 Corps, where you can learn to make a difference through Research, Observation, Action, and Restoration!
 During an in-person Research and Observation session, you’ll dive deeper into conservation topics through activities and challenges, chats with zoo experts, brainstorming sessions, and inquiry-based learning.
-We’ll culminate with an Action and Restoration Day, in which the real-world conservation projects or activities created by you and your friends will be implemented!
+We’ll culminate with an Action and Restoration Day, in which your real-world conservation projects or activities will be implemented!

 Register Here